Connecting Campus and Community

-The Center for Community Work and Learning facilitates meaningful community and civic engagement through course-based work, scholarship, and student employment.
-Through these, we provide students with opportunities to practice critical and creative thinking, living out St. Kate's values of social justice and leadership.
+The Center for Community Work and Learning (CWL) facilitates meaningful engaged learning through community-engaged courses, student employment programs, and civic engagement.
+Through mutually beneficial partnerships with more than 80 organizations, we provide opportunities for students to practice critical and creative thinking, living out St. Kate's values of social justice and leadership.
+CWL is part of the Office of Scholarly Engagement.

 Assistantship Mentoring Program